 Karim: I’m sorry, Minnesota.

 [Zimo] is easier here for them.
-“Samer” is tough for [Americans] to pronounce…Zimo is easier to say.
+“Samer” is hard for [Americans] to pronounce…Zimo is easier to say.

-Yazeed: we was going to ask: a plan is named Hello Psychaleppo.
-Do people get confused and consternation if you’re in a rope or…
+Yazeed: I was going to ask: the project is named Hello Psychaleppo.
+Do people get confused and wonder if you’re in a band or…

 I feel this still happens.
-They’re like, “How many people are you?” and it’s, “Just me,” given [Hello Psychaleppo] is not named after me and it’s not a [specific] project—this has to do with selling and branding.
-There are many projects with only one chairman behind them that only used a same proceed to market.
-Aphex Twin—that’s not [anything like] his genuine name.
-But he combined Aphex Twin, a logos, whathaveyou—his “world.”
+They’re like, “How many people are you?” and it’s, “Just me,” because [Hello Psychaleppo] is not named after me and it’s not a [specific] project—this has to do with marketing and branding.
+There are many projects with just one person behind them that just used the same way to market.
+Aphex Twin—that’s not [anything like] his real name.
+But he created Aphex Twin, the logos, whathaveyou—his “world.”

-Hello Psychaleppo came about like that; a difference come together in a good way.
-Psychaleppo has a stroke to it.
-Psychaleppo and hello: a series of ls and Os [the alliteration].
+Hello Psychaleppo came about like that; the words come together in a nice way.
+Psychaleppo has a rhythm to it.
+Psychaleppo and hello: the number of ls and Os [the alliteration].

-So it done sense, marketing-wise, even then: we can rave on this persona, we can rave on this name.
+So it made sense, marketing-wise, even then: I can build-up on this persona, I can build-up on this name.

-I don’t know if [the name] works in a long-run, yet for now it’s only doing a job.
+I don’t know if [the name] works in the long-run, but for now it’s just doing the job.

 Above: Hello Psychaleppo performing.
 (Facebook / Hello Psychaleppo)

-Karim: we wanted to ask we about a name, actually.
+Karim: I wanted to ask you about the name, actually.
 “Psychaleppo” is a portmanteau of “Aleppo” with “psychedelica,” yes?

 Y-yyyes.
-Well, arrange of.
+Well, sort of.
 Psychedelic as a genre, yes.

-The genre is unequivocally progressive, and “psychedelic” helps we suppose a story, and—
+The genre is very progressive, and “psychedelic” helps you imagine a story, and—

 Karim: Ah, see, that was my question.
 To me, “psychedelic” means—you know, psychedelic.
 The 1960s.
-Those LPs with a art.
-You know what we mean.
+Those LPs with the art.
+You know what I mean.
 Psychedelic.
-[In retrospect, it’s a consternation he did.]
+[In retrospect, it’s a wonder he did.]

 Exactly.
-This is some-more like a stone stage behind in a day.
+This is more like the rock scene back in the day.

-But we take a name from a low-pitched aspect.
-Psychedelic strain is unequivocally progressive.
-It’s always holding we to new places.
-[I chose a name for that] some-more than we did for psychedelic as a strain genre.
-[I like the] strain as a concept…as an idea.
+But I take the name from the musical aspect.
+Psychedelic music is very progressive.
+It’s always taking you to new places.
+[I chose the name for that] more than I did for psychedelic as a music genre.
+[I like the] music as a concept…as an idea.

-Karim: You complicated excellent humanities in Aleppo.
-When we contend we like a strain as an idea, that sounds like a unequivocally [theory-based] thing to say, a lingo of art students…Does your thought of unusual strain conceptually come from your time as an art tyro in Beirut or is it something desirous by [art theory] during university, or—?
+Karim: You studied fine arts in Aleppo.
+When you say you like the music as an idea, which sounds like a very [theory-based] thing to say, the jargon of art students…Does your idea of psychedelic music conceptually come from your time as an art student in Beirut or is it something inspired by [art theory] at university, or—?

-The name Psychaleppo comes from…I was unequivocally meddlesome in a forms and arrangements of unusual music.
-How a strain is [structured] with a solos and how it takes we to certain places, how a intros are so opposite to a outros.
-It’s unequivocally progressive; a strain is changing all a time [in a same song]. we found a thought for Hello Psychaleppo there.
+The name Psychaleppo comes from…I was very interested in the forms and arrangements of psychedelic music.
+How the music is [structured] with its solos and how it takes you to certain places, how its intros are so different to its outros.
+It’s very progressive; the music is changing all the time [in the same song].
+I found the idea for Hello Psychaleppo there.

-If we listen to my music, there’s a lot of investigation with forms.
-How a strain starts and where it arrives and how it ends.
-Sometimes, there are collection that don’t repeat in a track.
-It’s not a blurb proceed of executing.
-[In songs] there’s always a carol or some other component that we don’t indispensably have in my music.
-Not given we don’t wish them, yet given of how we write a strain and where we use a samples and where things goes [is formed on] this concept.
-Like, if we listen to a Led Zeppelin, their songs start in one place and finish in another, with a five-minute solo.
-There’s a aloft importance on form, there’s some-more strain than there is [focus on] a customary structure to work with.
+If you listen to my music, there’s a lot of experimentation with forms.
+How a song starts and where it arrives and how it ends.
+Sometimes, there are parts that don’t repeat in a track.
+It’s not the commercial way of executing.
+[In songs] there’s always a chorus or some other element which I don’t necessarily have in my music.
+Not because I don’t want them, but because of how I write the music and where I use the samples and where stuff goes [is based on] this concept.
+Like, if you listen to a Led Zeppelin, their songs start in one place and end in another, with a five-minute solo.
+There’s a higher emphasis on form, there’s more music than there is [focus on] a standard structure to work with.

-The name of a plan happened in Aleppo itself, in 2010, we think…I had a few tracks. we played strain in a garland of bands. we played rock.
+The name of the project happened in Aleppo itself, in 2010, I think…I had a few tracks.
+I played music in a bunch of bands.
+I played rock.
 Guitar.
-Keyboard. we sang.
-But during this, we worked on solo projects during home, that was Hello Psychaleppo.
+Keyboard.
+I sang.
+But during this, I worked on solo projects at home, which was Hello Psychaleppo.

-Above: Hello Psychaleppo’s second album, that is when things gelled.
+Above: Hello Psychaleppo’s second album, which is when things gelled.

-Over time, we amassed a garland of tracks, and we put those adult on Soundcloud. we was during a University of Aleppo’s College of Fine Arts…It started as a unequivocally eccentric project.
+Over time, I accumulated a bunch of tracks, and I put those up on Soundcloud.
+I was at the University of Aleppo’s College of Fine Arts…It started as a very independent project.

-Then we went to Beirut, where a work found itself.
+Then I went to Beirut, where the work found itself.

-Karim: You forsaken an manuscript before going to Beirut.
+Karim: You dropped an album before going to Beirut.

-The initial album, yeah. we was in Aleppo in 2012.
-A few people in Beirut listened it.
-The manuscript isn’t online anymore.
-It was a trial, a proceed of contrast a waters.
+The first album, yeah.
+I was in Aleppo in 2012.
+A few people in Beirut heard it.
+The album isn’t online anymore.
+It was a trial, a way of testing the waters.

-I took it offline when we had a improved thought of what we was doing. we improved supposed a collection we had, improved supposed a project’s identity—all a large questions. we took it seriously.
+I took it offline when I had a better idea of what I was doing.
+I better understood the tools I had, better understood the project’s identity—all the big questions.
+I took it seriously.

-Karim: [That’s] when we detected you.
-In 2014, we saw we perform during Canvas in Amman.
+Karim: [That’s] when I discovered you.
+In 2014, I saw you perform at Canvas in Amman.

 Ohhh, nice!
 That was a good show.

-Karim: That was a good show! we was ostensible to see we in London that year, during a Shubbak Festival, yet that didn’t pan-out.
+Karim: That was a good show!
+I was supposed to see you in London that year, at the Shubbak Festival, but that didn’t pan-out.

 Oh, nice.
 Canvas was good!
 So was Shubbak.